ioBroker/ioBroker.js-controller/docs/en/install/linux.md

 ``Finalizing installation (4/4)``

-Finally, there is the message
+At the end there is the message

 ``ioBroker was installed successfully``